 Awards season has officially begun in the landscape industry and we’re delighted to announce that this year we’ve won three BALI National Landscape Awards!
 To celebrate, we thought we’d show you some of the stunning (and now award-winning) landscapes…

-First up we have the impressive Newnham College – which has won an award in the Soft Landscaping under £500k category.
+First up we have the impressive Newnham College – which has won the Principal Award in the Soft Landscaping under £500k category.

 This project was designed by Bradley-Hole Schoenaich Landscapes and we headed up the soft landscaping side of the build.
 It was a project of multiple parts – ranging from the huge central courtyard, to more secluded bedding outside other buildings, a pretty internal courtyard with a modern water feature, and even planting for a roof garden area which boasts some beautiful views.
 It has ended up being an impressive landscape, full of interesting areas to explore – all in classic English style but with a contemporary edge.